OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 3. Vice and Virtue: Line attack on both tanks.
 Spread out.
 4. Pure Light: Move behind boss.
 5. Adds: Tanked by each tank.
 Can be stacked for AE damage.

+### Eden's Gate: Descent (Normal)

+1. Doomvoid Guillotine: AE that divides the middle of the arena.
+2. Nyx: Avoid adds.
+3. Doomvoid Slicer: Donut AE.
+4. Shadowblame: Tankbuster on MT and OT.
+5. Dark Fire III: AE markers; move away from other players.
+6. Unholy Darkness: Stack on player with Yellow Arrow.
+7. Shadoweye: Face away from player targeted
+8. Spell In Waiting: Delays above attacks by a few seconds.
+9. Hand Of Erebos: Move to edge next to add.
+10. Punishing Ray: One player stands in each circle.